HunterTheD3V/HyteScriptJS-docs/README.md

 <div align="center">

-**The documentation of the most powerful lightweight package, HyteScript.js**
+**The documentation of the most powerful lightweight package to build discord bots, HyteScript.js**

 </div>